ahmedtadde/rx-form-data/README.md

 ### Reporting Issues

 Found a problem?
 Want a new feature?
 First of all see if your issue or idea has [already been reported](../../issues).
-If don't, just open a [new clear and descriptive issue](../../issues/new).
+If not, just open a [new clear and descriptive issue](../../issues/new).

 ### Submitting pull requests